-In 2013, Norwood was fortunate to gain his services for 17 games and he became an integral part of the team as an inside on-baller; a hard tackling, uncompromising player with great handball skills, although his kicking was often wayward.
-His outstanding performances during the year not only contributed to the Premiership, but also led him to become Norwood’s fourteenth Magarey Medallist.
+In 2013, Norwood was fortunate to gain his services for 17 games and he became an integral part of the team as an inside on-baller; a hard tackling, uncompromising player with great handball skills, although his kicking was sometimes wayward.
+His outstanding performances during the year not only contributed to the premiership, but also led him to become Norwood’s fourteenth Magarey Medallist.

-Thomas was delisted by Port at the end of the 2013 season but was selected by Richmond in the 2013 rookie draft and elevated to its senior list early in 2014.
-He indicated that, had he not been selected by an AFL side, he would have continued his career with Norwood
+Thomas was delisted by Port at the end of the 2013 season after playing 87 games but was selected by Richmond in the 2013 rookie draft and elevated to its senior list early in 2014.
+He indicated that, had he not been selected by an AFL side, he would have continued his career with Norwood.

 Matt Thomas will always be remembered as a player who gave his best for Norwood and although AFL selection would have been his first choice, he never allowed it to compromise his efforts for the Redlegs.